LucentFuture/ciphers/README.md

 # Welcome!
 This is a repository exclusively for decoding ciphers!
-The language used is Java.
+The language used to solve these ciphers is Java.
+There will soon be a website available where you can decode without having to use the code yourself!

 # Current list of Ciphers
 - Vigenere Ciphers